 Community Tourism Development Manual

-This is the third edition of this manual and reflects updated data and changes that have emerged since the previous edition.
-This edition includes an updated CD-ROM of the work and assessment sheets that allows the user to input local data for easier use; new, streamlined binding; and new or updated case studies.
+The fourth edition of this book reflects updated data and changes that have emerged since the previous edition.
+Purchase of this edition includes access to electronic versions of the worksheets and assessments in the book, allowing the user to input local data for easier use; as well as access to two case study videos.

 Table of Contents